inet-framework/inet-tutorials/visualization/doc/step2.md

+---
+layout: page
-@page step2 Step 2 - Showing Boston downtown
+title: Step 2.
+Showing Boston downtown

-@nav{step1,step3}
+tutorial: Visualization
+---

-@section s2goals Goals
+## Goals
 In network simulation it's often desirable to have a real world context.
 Although displaying a map doesn't directly affect the outcome of the simulation, nevertheless it can still facilitate understanding.
 In this step we display a street map of downtown Boston.

-@section s2model The model
+## The model
 <!--
 Here is the NED file of the network:
 @dontinclude VisualizationNetworks.ned